 The religious writings of the Jainas and the Buddhists are also quite important and sometimes also help in cross verification of any historical events being mentioned in other literary sources.
 While dealing with religious subjects, they also write about important historical persons and political events.
 Contemporary economic and social conditions are vividly known from these literary sources.

 In the quest of writing history, one can find numerous secular or non-religious literature.
-Dharmasutras and Smritis, which gives details account of Law and order about ancient India, belong to this category of literary sources.
+Dharmasutras and Smritis, which gives a detailed account of Law and order about ancient India, belong to this category of literary sources.
 These sources contain a code of duties for kings, administrators, and people.
 These sources also provide knowledge about the rules regarding property and prescribe punishments for murder, theft, and other crimes.

 Arthashastra which was written by Kautilya is a famous work that not only speaks of the State and polity but also states about the social and economic system.
 Patanjali and Panini wrote books about Sankrit literature which also described some of the political events.
 The dramas of Kalidasa, Vishakhadatta, and Bhasa provide us quite useful information about the people and society.